It’s satisfying when you can book a hotel room with points. There are literally thousands of hotels around the world where you can use points from

 - Chase IHG Rewards Club Traveler Card – annual free night up to 40,000 points

 - Hilton Honors American Express Ascend Card – annual free weekend night after $15,000 spend

 But there are plenty of amazing hotels around the world that aren’t affiliated with these major hotel chains.
 And most of these smaller hotel chains and boutique hotels don’t have their own co-branded credit card.

 So, what should you do to earn rewards to reduce the cost of staying at these hotels that don’t have their own credit card?

 Best Credit Cards for Free Stays at Non-Chain Hotels and Airbnb

 Here are some of the best credit cards for free stays at non-chain hotels.
 There are generally two ways to approach this.
 You can earn

 Below are a few

-I’ve been using the Citi Double Cash credit card for years because it offers 1% cash back when I use it on purchases and another 1% cash back when I make a payment.
+I’ve been using the Citi® Double Cash Card – 18 month BT offer for years because it offers 1% cash back when I use it on purchases and another 1% cash back when I make a payment.
 Because I pay off my credit card in full in each month, I earn 2% cash back on every purchase.
-For new applicants, you will receive a $100 sign-up bonus after spending $500 within the first 3 months.

 Capital One Quicksilver Cash Rewards